-Original ‘Halloween’ Movie Meets 2018 Sequel In Fright-Rags T-shirt Collection
+Original ‘Halloween’ Movie Meets 2018 Sequel In Fright-Rags T-Shirt Collection

 — Fright-Rags (@frightrags) August 28, 2018

-Those wishing to skip the wait and secure their t-shirts long before the month of October will have an opportunity to do so.
-The website’s twitter doesn’t seem to insinuate that those who wish to wait for the official October release will be in danger of missing out.
+Those wishing to skip the wait and secure their T-shirts long before the month of October will have an opportunity to do so.
+The website’s Twitter doesn’t seem to insinuate that those who wish to wait for the official October release will be in danger of missing out.

 Imma just leave this here…pre-order starts 9/5! #Halloween pic.twitter.com/aTlIrtPEuy